Studies | Overview

 • To combine knowledge, critical thinking and skills so as to meet the needs of the labour market and entrepreneurial activity (Creation/Synthesis)

 The Academic Study Advisor (ASA) is a member of the Department’s Teaching and Research Staff whose primary responsibility is to support and guide the students who seek their assistance, with the aim of ensuring the effective organization and successful completion of their studies.
+For more information, please refer to the Academic Advisor Regulation.

 Find your Academic Advisor (for active students):